flber/forth/README.md

 # forth
-Some test of the forth language (gforth)
+Some tests of the forth language (gforth)